-The story behind the official Augusta National song… - bunkered.co.uk
+The extremely cool story behind the official Masters song

 So, it’s perhaps no surprise that one enterprising performer decided to immortalise it in music.

-That man was Dave Loggins – cousin of Kenny – who visited Augusta National Golf Club in 1980.
+That man was Dave Loggins – cousin of Kenny “Footloose” Loggins – who visited Augusta National Golf Club in 1980.

 So inspired was he by the experience that the former insurance salesman returned home and started to investigate the club, its course, its customs and former champions in more detail.